MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 All bot-based search message extensions are eligible for plugin support, subject to validation to ensure the plugin meets quality, security, privacy, and usefulness expectations.

-You can create a bot-based search message extension using Teams Toolkit for Visual Studio Code, Visual Studio, Teams Toolki CLI, or Developer Portal for Teams and extend the message extension to function as a plugin in Copilot for Microsoft 365.
+You can create a bot-based search message extension using Teams Toolkit for Visual Studio Code, Visual Studio, Teams Toolkit CLI, or Developer Portal for Teams and extend the message extension to function as a plugin in Copilot for Microsoft 365.

 ## Prerequisites